-Hi, My name is Anne Petitti and I read some of your comments and looked at your web page.
+Hi, My name is Anne Petitti and I read some of your comments and read your web page

 My husband served in Vietnam also.